This is a gear review about the best trail runners for thru-hiking in 2023.

 > Lack the protection of hiking shoes – they’re also non-waterproof but HOKA does offer a waterproof alternative.

-The HOKA One One Speedgoat 5 is one of the best trail running shoes for hiking on the market in 2023.
-They are great for both running and hiking thanks to its lightweight foam midsoles that provide ultimate responsiveness and all-day comfort.
+The HOKA One One Speedgoat 5 is one of the best trail shoes for hiking in 2024.
+They are great for both running and hiking thanks to their lightweight foam midsoles that provide ultimate responsiveness and all-day comfort.

 The updated model is lighter than the previous model by an ounce.
 The toe boxes and wider forefoot construction provide a more accommodating fit. for enhanced comfort and stability, while the 3D-printed overlays enhance midfoot support and lock the foot into place for a more secure feel.